Internal Parasites - Worms

 Impacted intestines full of Roundworms...

-Capillary Worms: These are tiny hair like worms that effect the crop and upper intestines.
+Capillary Worms: These are tiny hair like worms that affect the crop and upper intestines.
 A severe infestation of capplilaria worms can cause your hens to lay eggs with completely colourless yolks!

 Gape Worms: These worms are red forked type worms that settle in the bird's windpipe, causing them to gasp for air, cough and shake their heads in an effort to dislodge the worms.